enterprisemodules/oracle_demo/workshop/2-change-tablespaces.md

 ## Add some changes

-A very common use-case is to change the size and the max size of the tablespace.
-Let increase the size from 5G to 10G
+A very common use case is to change the size and the max size of the tablespace.
+Let's increase the size from 5G to 10G

 Let's open the node-specific data file again.
 Go to the directory `/etc/puppetlabs/code/environments/production/hieradata/` and open the file `edit_in_workshop.yaml` again.
-Replace the current setting for  `ora_profile::database::db_tablespaces::list` to this one:
+Replace the current setting for `ora_profile::database::db_tablespaces::list` with this one:

 ```yaml
 #